nocproject/noc/src/en/reference/network-segment.rst

 ------
 Network Segment's L2 MTU is minimal ethernet payload size guaranteed to pass via Segment.
-MTU is accounted without 802.3 ethernet header but with all other encapsulation headers (802.1Q, MPLS, etc).
+MTU is accounted without 802.3 ethernet header (which is 14 bytes in length) but with all other encapsulation headers (802.1Q, MPLS, etc).

 Common L2 MTU values